jakobnissen/jakobnissen.github.io/posts/badjulia.md

 You're also much more likely to find outdated or unmaintained packages in Julia.
 This is not because Julia packages tend to fall into disrepair more quickly than other languages, I think, but rather because packages which has already existed for 20 years are more likely to last another five more years than packages that have existed for two years.
 It's only been three years since Julia 1.0 came out, so if you find a blog post from 2015, any posted Julia code is unlikely to work, and the packages have probably released several breaking changes since then.
 In comparison, the Python package Numpy has been around five times longer than Julia 1.0!

 In software ecosystems, it also takes a while for effort to consolidate to well-known packages.
 In Python, everybody knows, for example, to use `pandas` when working with dataframes.
 It has become the de-facto standard.
 And if it is to be dethroned, any contender must compare favorably against `pandas`, which means it must itself be a solid, well-used package.
+In Julia, it's not too rare to want a functionality and find three packages that do it in slightly different ways, all of them immature and light on features.

 Perhaps most critically, the developer tooling surrounding Julia is also immature, with lots of basic functionality missing.
 This is also a consequence of the ecosystem simply not being mature enough, with too little development effort behind it (notably, no large companies have made large contributions to Julia, unlike every other language I know of).
 Here are a few examples, haphazardly chosen:

 * Julia's built-in `Test` package is barebones, and does not offer setup and teardown of tests, nor the functionality to only run a subset of the full test suite.
+This is by design, but there does not exist a common go-to testing package that offers what the stdlib package lacks.
 * The editor experience is not great with Julia.
 It's getting better, but with the foremost Julia IDE developed by a few people in their spare time, it has all the crashes, slowness and instability you would expect.
 * Static analysis is brand new, and feels like it hasn't yet settled into its final form.
 It also has no IDE integration.
 * There is no common framework for benchmarking and profiling Julia code.
 In a single session, you may analyze the same function with `BenchmarkTools`, `@allocated`, `Profile`, `JET`, `JETTest`, `@code_native` and `Cthulhu`, which each has to be loaded and launched individually.
 This issue is particularly notable when a new user faces performance issues and ask a Julia forum "what should I do", and get 10 _different_ answers, each concerning one specific sub-analysis that may cast light on one particular cause of performance problems.
 This is a huge time sink, and not a great user experience.
 It should be possible to gather several of these tools in a single analysis package, but it has not yet been done.